-Rosy Rourke, legal sector director, Armstrong Watson, provides a full set of options for any law firm to improve its cash flow.
+Andy Poole, legal sector partner at Armstrong Watson, provides a full set of options for any law firm to improve its cash flow.
 The objective is to reduce any reliance on external borrowing or to remove the need for such borrowings entirely.
-(3 February 2022)
+(Updated 7 March 2023)

-Cash flow management is always a key topic for law firms and has certainly been one of the main points of focus for firms during the pandemic.
-As we learn to live with Covid, it remains as relevant as ever.
+Cash flow management is always a key topic for law firms and was certainly one of the main points of focus for firms during the pandemic.
+It remains as relevant as ever.
 The ability of a law firm to access cash will secure its financial health and allow it to survive and grow.

 Below are the ten main issues that law firms should consider when managing their cash flow.

 Cash flow forecasts and projections can be prepared by law firms for specific reasons, for example:

 - PII applications

 - Applications to the SRA on changes to their structure

 However, more importantly, and as was proven during the pandemic, they should also be used as a vital management tool for cash flow planning.